-Eligible costs Financing mechanism Amount Rule of allocation Contribution to the travel costs of participants, including accompanying persons, from their place of origin to the venue of the activity and return Contribution to unit costs For travel distances between 100 and 499 KM: 180 EUR per participant Based on the travel distance per participant.
-Travel distances must be calculated using the distance calculator supported by the European Commission 46 .
-The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip 47 .
-Travel For travel distances between 500 and 1999 KM: 275 EUR per participant For travel distances between 2000 and 2999 KM: 360 EUR per participant For travel distances between 3000 and 3999 KM: 530 EUR per participant For travel distances between 4000 and 7999 KM: 820 EUR per participant For travel distances of 8000 KM or more: 1100 EUR per participant Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence for participants), including preparation (pedagogical, intercultural, linguistic), monitoring and support of participants during mobility, validation of learning outcomes, dissemination activities.
-Contribution to unit costs up to the 100 th participant: 350 EUR per participant + beyond the 100 th participant: 200 EUR per additional participant Based on the number of participants Individual support Costs directly linked to the subsistence of participants, including accompanying persons, during the activity Contribution to unit costs up to the 14 th day of activity: A4.1 per day per participant + between the 15 th and 60 th day of activity: 70% of A4.1 per day per participant Based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity.
+Eligible costs Financing mechanism Amount Rule of allocation Travel Contribution to the travel costs of participants, including accompanying persons, from their place of origin to the venue of the activity and return Contribution to unit costs For travel distances between 10 and 99KM: 20 EUR per participant Based on the travel distance per participant.
+Travel distances must be calculated using the distance calculator supported by the European Commission 44 .
+The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip 45 .
+For travel distances between 100 and 499 KM: 180 EUR per participant For travel distances between 500 and 1999 KM: 275 EUR per participant For travel distances between 2000 and 2999 KM: 360 EUR per participant For travel distances between 3000 and 3999 KM: 530 EUR per participant For travel distances between 4000 and 7999 KM: 820 EUR per participant For travel distances of 8000 KM or more: 1500 EUR per participant Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence for participants), including preparation (pedagogical, intercultural, linguistic), monitoring and support of participants during mobility, validation of learning outcomes, dissemination activities.
+Contribution to unit costs up to the 100 th participant: 350 EUR per participant + beyond the 100 th participant: 200 EUR per additional participant Based on the number of participants